 Oxytocin has also been linked to parenting behaviors.
-The new study, performed by researchers at the University of Basel in Switzerland, explores the relationship between oxytocin levels during pregnancy and postpartum depression, which affects as many as 20% of women.
+A study performed by researchers at the University of Basel in Switzerland explores the relationship between oxytocin levels during pregnancy and postpartum depression, which affects as many as 20% of women.
 Gunther Meinlschmidt, Ph.D., was the lead researcher on this study at the university.

 The study measured the oxytocin levels of 73 healthy pregnant women during the third trimester of pregnancy.
 The women were given written tests during pregnancy and again, two weeks after giving birth, to determine their risk of postpartum depression.
 Based on their test scores, 14 women were found to be at risk of postpartum depression.
 Lower oxytocin levels prior to giving birth were also associated with the 14 women.

-While this study is very new, it may be a breakthrough in treating postpartum depression.
+This study may be a breakthrough in treating postpartum depression.
 Oxytocin nasal spray, such as Vitocin may help relieve some symptoms of postpartum depression.

 Symptoms of Postpartum Depression